lachrist/aran/README.md

   }
   completion;
   ```
-* `["closure", "arrival"]`:
+* `["closure", "arrival", "return"]`:
-  The `closure` trap intercepts the creation of closures whether they are functions or arrows.
+  These traps are linked to a closure from the original code.
-  Note that the given closure has a `name` and a `length` property consistent with the original version.
+  The `closure` trap intercepts the creation of the closures whether it is a function or an arrow.
-  To desugar destructuring parameters we used the `arguments` identifiers.
+  To desugar destructuring parameters, Aran always uses the `arguments` identifiers.
   This requires arrows to be desugared into functions.
-  The `arrival` trap receives all the information relative to entering a closure.
+  The `arrival` trap receives all the information relative to entering the closure.
   Note that `callee` is assigned to the function given as parameter to the `closure` trap and not its return value.
   If the `closure` trap returns a custom value, the `arrival` traps should reflect this change in `arrival.callee` and `arrival.arguments.callee` (non strict mode only).
   ```js